Striped raphael catfish - Platydoras costatus

 Origin

-Striped raphael catfish were originally only found in Amazon and other south American waters, but they have been introduced to waters in the us states that border south America.
+The Striped Raphael Catfish originally lived in the Amazon and other South American waters.
+Over time, they have also been introduced to some U.S. states that border South America.

-The Raphael Catfish are one of the larger catfish species that we can house in our aquariums so always be aware that when they reach their full adult size of approximately 7 inches they will require a larger aquarium to move freely in the space available.
+The Raphael Catfish is one of the larger catfish species you can keep in an aquarium.
+Keep in mind that when they reach their full size of around 7 inches (18 cm), they'll need a spacious tank to move around comfortably.

-They are also referred to as the “talking catfish” as they have the ability to emit a croaking noise when they feel threatened, yet another defensive ploy.
+They're also known as "talking catfish" because they can make a croaking sound when they feel threatened, another defensive tactic.

-Striped raphael catfish will do well on a diet of sinking pellets, blood worm and brine shrimp.
-It is best to feeds after the lights are out in the evening.
+Striped Raphael Catfish thrive on a diet of sinking pellets, bloodworms, and brine shrimp.
+It's best to feed them after the lights go out in the evening.

 Sexing